-Each member of the Audit and Risk Committee is considered "independent" and "financially literate" (as defined under applicable Canadian and US securities laws and exchange rules) and is an "audit committee financial expert" (as defined under the U.S. Securities and Exchange Commission rules).
+Each member of the Audit and Risk Committee is considered "independent" and "financially literate" (as defined under applicable Canadian and US securities laws and exchange rules).
+Shelley Brown, Don Lowry, and Celina Wang Doka are "audit committee financial experts" (as defined under the U.S. Securities and Exchange Commission rules).

-Key Activities for 2021
+Key Activities for 2022

-The Audit and Risk Committee met five times in 2021.
+The Audit and Risk Committee met four times in 2022.
 In accordance with its internal work plan and Terms of Reference, the committee provided guidance and oversight on the following:

-- Integrity of the Company's annual and quarterly financial statements and financial reporting processes, and compliance with accounting and finance based legal and regulatory requirements - External auditor's qualifications, independence, performance, and reports, including conducting a comprehensive tender process for audit services and overseeing the transition of auditors - · Internal audit function and processes, including ongoing engagement with the chief audit executive - Compliance with the Company's business ethics and integrity policies, including reviewing quarterly reports from the Company's risk and integrity management teams ensuring, among other things, there are no material related-party transactions or breaches of the Company's Code of Business Conduct - · Risk identification, evaluation, mitigation, and reporting processes of management for the Company's principal risks - Systems for identifying and mitigating the Company's fraud risk
+- Integrity of the Company's annual and quarterly financial statements and financial reporting processes, and compliance with accounting and finance based legal and regulatory requirements - External auditor's qualifications, independence, performance, and reports, including conducting a comprehensive review under the professional guidelines for such reviews - · Internal audit function and processes, including ongoing engagement with the chief audit executive - Compliance with the Company's business ethics and integrity policies, including reviewing quarterly reports from the Company's risk and integrity management teams ensuring, among other things, there are no material related-party transactions or breaches of the Company's Code of Business Conduct - Risk identification, evaluation, mitigation, and reporting processes of management for the Company's principal risks - · Systems for identifying and mitigating the Company's fraud risk